acntech-archive/docker-jira/README.md

 `Xms` : JVM Minimum Memory (in this case 1 GB).
 [More information](https://confluence.atlassian.com/adminjiraserver070/increasing-jira-application-memory-749383419.html)
 `Xmx` : JVM Maximum Memory (in this case 2 GB).
 [More information](https://confluence.atlassian.com/adminjiraserver070/increasing-jira-application-memory-749383419.html)
 `atlassian.plugins.enable.wait` : Time in seconds JIRA waits for plugins to load eg. 300.
 [More information](https://confluence.atlassian.com/display/JIRAKB/JIRA+applications+System+Plugin+Timeout+While+Waiting+for+Add-ons+to+Enable)

+### JIRA Setup
+After container has started for the first time you can access JIRA Software UI at http://localhost:8080 and start initial setup.
+If you would like to use Oracle as database, please take a look at [setup-jira-oracledb.sql](sql/setup-jira-oracledb.sql) and official [documentation](https://confluence.atlassian.com/adminjiraserver071/connecting-jira-applications-to-oracle-802592181.html).

 ### Upgrade